There are many biological sex differences, right down to the cellular level. First, let’s compare the skeletons of males and females.

-Women are shorter, about 9% on average.
-Nigerians have the smallest recorded height difference between the sexes at 4%, while men of the UAE are 11% taller than their women.
+WOMEN ARE SHORTER, about 9% on average.
+Nigerians have the smallest recorded height difference between the sexes at 4%, while men of the UAE are 11% taller than their female counterparts.

-Male bones are much bigger & stronger, in both size and density.
+MALE BONES ARE BIGGER AND STRONGER, in both size and density.
 Peak male bone mass is around 50% more than women’s, and women lose bone faster as we age.
-Black people have significantly stronger bones than whites: black women’s peak bone mass is the same as white men’s.

-Women are around 30-35% muscle by weight, while men are 40-50% muscle.
+women are around 30-35% muscle by weight, while men are 40-50% muscle.
 This varies a lot by age, health, fitness, body type and genetics.
 Any averagely healthy person can build more muscle by exercising and, to an extent, change the composition of their muscles.
-But women can’t match the bulk or strength of men’s skeletal muscles – unless they artificially raise their androgens by a significant amount, which would be dangerous and a little weird.
+But women can’t match the bulk or strength of men’s skeletal muscles – unless they artificially raise their androgens by a significant amount, which would be dangerous.

-East Germany’s vicious programme of treating young athletes with steroids won many medals, but at tremendous human cost.
+EAST GERMANY’S vicious programme of treating young athletes with steroids won many medals, but at tremendous human cost.
 Hormone doping scandals continue to shake the sporting world, along with confusion over natural variations in biological sex and transgender medications.
-The only clear lesson to be drawn from this is that androgens enhance muscle growth & strength, therefore female humans cannot be as strong or as muscular as males.
+The only clear lesson to be drawn from this is that Testosterone enhances muscle growth & strength.

 Hand grip is one of the most widely-used markers for strength.
 The strongest 10% of females can only beat the bottom 10% of men!
 Weight for weight (lean body mass only), women’s grip remains pretty feeble compared to the men.
 These were large samples that included plenty of fit, young sportswomen with good upper body strength.
 Taking the 60 elite women separately, they were still only as good as an average to weak man.

 |Olympic Records in Weight Lifting – Maximum Lifts

 |Highest Male Record Below Women’s Maximum